Vincenzo Fiore Marrese

 Listen to the audiorecording of the fracturing linden wood or download audio.

-The sound plays inside the dark room, forming an integral part of the artwork and a projection into another sensory dimension.
+The sound plays inside the dark room.
+It is, indeed, part of the artwork, and the idea is that it opens another sensory dimension.

 In a nutshell, the audience's experience of the work is indirect, mediated through light.

-Light enters the dark room from outside, projecting an object placed on a theatrical stage that remains inaccessible to the audience.
+The light enters the dark room from outside.
+Then, it projects an object placed on a theatrical stage, but the stage remains inaccessible to the audience.

 The audience also experiences the artwork as sound within the dark room.